16 October 2018

 Sinister characters

 He played the lead in the war film Der Fall Gleiwitz/The Gleiwitz Case (Gerhard Klein, 1961).
-The film themes the SS stage-managed Gleiwitz incident at the evening of 31 August 1939.
-This served national-socialist propaganda as a pretext to start second World War by raiding Poland the next day.
+The film themes the SS stage-managed Gleiwitz incident on the evening of 31 August 1939.
+This served as national-socialist propaganda as a pretext to start the Second World War by raiding Poland the next day.
 The plot was reconstructed exactly according to the statements of SS-Man Alfred Naujocks before British authorities at the Nuremberg trials.

 Hannjo Hasse in Die Söhne der großen Bärin (1966)